Zihadx/Zihadx/README.md

 ### 🌟 **About Me**

 I am a **curious explorer** on a mission to master code and technology.
 My expertise lies in:
-- **Creative web solutions** with a focus on delivering high-quality projects on time and under budget.
+- **Creative web solutions** focusing on delivering high-quality projects on time and under budget.
 - **Effective communication and collaboration** with clients and team members.
 - **Staying updated with industry trends** and providing innovative solutions that drive growth and success.